ZainShahid10/zainfirstrepo/firstgit101.md

-This is my first file
+This is my first file \
 This is a new line I have added.

+I have started grasping idea of git.